RebelCodeBase/testaid/README.rst

       options:
         testvars-no-gather-facts: true

-By default, testvars runs a playbook against the molecule host to gathers ansible variables and facts.
+By default, testvars runs a playbook to gather ansible variables and facts.
-It then runs a playbook against localhost to resolve the variables.
+It then runs a playbook to resolve the variables.

 You can change the default behaviour with these options: